 What happens if I won a slot but the Trustlines protocol fails/people lose interest?

 After 9 months have passed, you will still be able to reclaim your initial stake.
 Any other resources invested such as paying for server uptime will be your costs to bear and you will not be able to ask for compensation.
 Please see the Terms and Conditions for details.

 The Trustlines validator auction is a Dutch auction held to discover the fair opportunity cost value, i.e. price of a validator slot.
 The Ethereum addresses of successful bidders in a successful auction will be included in the validator set.

 Acceptable tokens for a bid: The auction is a smart contract on the Ethereum mainchain.
-Note that the smart contract will not accept any other tokens than ETH as a bid.
+Note that the smart contract will not accept any other tokens than TLN as a bid.